GuidesApril 18, 2026

 Is hand washing better than dishwasher for baby bottles?

-Hand washing offers better control and no odor transfer, ideal for plastics/newborns.
-Dishwashers are fine for glass on sanitizing cycles if labeled safe.1 3
+Hand washing gives better control, no odor transfer, ideal for plastics/newborns.
+Dishwashers work for glass on sanitizing cycles if labeled safe.1 3

 Duckie App